An easy recipe for gluten-free chickpea cakes. They’re great as a side but are also substantial enough to serve as a

 Is this a healthy recipe?

 I think so.
 This would obviously depend on how you define “healthy” and on your own preferred diet.
 These chickpea cakes are not paleo and they are not low carb.

 But chickpeas are very nutritious, almond flour is a great substitute for wheat flour, and the remaining ingredients are whole-foods ingredients.
-Take a look at the nutritional profile for a serving of these chickpea cakes.
+Take a look at the nutritional profile for a serving of this recipe.
 I think it’s impressive!

 What about leftovers?